 Curious?
 Read: Why do I Work with Narcissistic Abuse?

-I reside in Oregon with my husband and three wonderful children, which includes a set of twins.
+I reside with my husband and three wonderful children, which includes a set of twins.
 In my free time I enjoy running, yoga, kayaking and anything that gets me outside or by a body of water.

 **The WIEBGE acronym stands for “Will I Ever Be Good Enough?”, and signifies certification in Dr. Karyl McBride’s five-step recovery model for treating adult children of narcissistic parents.